Is It Worth Buying Full Coverage Auto Insurance?

 By law, nobody technically ‘needs’ full coverage car insurance.
 However, full coverage car insurance is the right option for certain people in certain situations, including:

 Anyone Making Car Payments: If you are leasing or financing your vehicle, then your lender will require you to have full coverage car insurance.
 Remember: your vehicle is the collateral in the loan, and the lender wants to protect that collateral.
-If you do not maintain full coverage on your leased or financed vehicle, then your lender can legally repossess your vehicle.
+If you do not maintain full coverage on your leased or financed vehicle, your lender can legally repossess your vehicle.

-Anyone Who Drives a New, High-Value Vehicle: If you drive an old, beat-up car, then it’s generally safe to drop full coverage car insurance.
+Anyone Who Drives a New, High-Value Vehicle: If you drive an old, beat-up car, it’s generally safe to drop full coverage car insurance.
 If you have a new, high-value vehicle, however, then you’re risking a significant amount of money by going without full coverage car insurance.

 How Much Does Full Coverage Car Insurance Cost?